 There are two ways to approach professional life.
 You can treat your work as a job – something that fills your days, pays your bills, and gives you a sense of stability.
 Or you can treat it as a craft – an ongoing pursuit of mastery, meaning, and contribution.
 A craft is not performed; it is lived.

-For me, work — whether architecture, engineering, leadership, teaching, or writing — is not an obligation.
+For me, work – whether architecture, engineering, leadership, teaching, or writing – is not an obligation.
 It is a craft.
 This understanding did not arrive suddenly.
-It matured through years of moving across countries, industries, projects, and cultures: from Pakistan to Japan, and from Japan to Germany.
+It matured through years of moving across countries, industries, projects, and cultures: from Pakistan to Japan, and from Japan to Germany – and through all of it, one thing became clear: craftsmanship is not something you learn.
+It is something you live.

 Pakistan: Foundations of Grit and Ownership